Transductive Zero-Shot Learning with Visual Structure Constraint: Experiments

 \subsection{Generalized ZSL Results}

-Though most existing ZSL methods usually assume that the test instances only belong to the unseen target classes, real user scenarios often require to recognize instances from both the source and the target classes.
-To demonstrate the effectiveness of the proposed methods, we further apply our method to the more challenging setting, generalized zero-shot learning(gZSL) task, where the test set contains data samples from both the seen and unseen classes.

-Following \cite{xian2017zero-cvpr}, we adopt the same data splits and denote $acc_{\mathcal{Y}_s}$ and $acc_{\mathcal{Y}_u}$ as the accuracy of images from the seen and unseen classes respectively.
-Moreover, the harmonic mean is computed to measure the ZSL performance in the generalized setting with the same weights of $acc_{\mathcal{Y}_s}$ and $acc_{\mathcal{Y}_u}$:

-In \Tref{tbl:general_zsl_cmp}, we compare our method with ten different generalized ZSL methods.
-It can be noted that, though almost all the methods can not maintain the same level accuracy for both seen ($acc_{\mathcal{Y}_s}$) and unseen classes ($acc_{\mathcal{Y}_u}$), our method with visual structure constraint still significantly outperforms other methods by a large margin on all three datasets (\textbf{AwA2}, \textbf{CUB} and \textbf{SUN}).
-More specifically, take CONSE\cite{norouzi2013zero} as an example, due to the domain shift problem, it can achieve the best results on the source seen classes but totally fails on the target unseen classes.
-By contrast, since the proposed two structure constraint can help to align the structure of synthetic centers to that of real unseen centers, our method can achieve acceptable ZSL performance on target unseen classes.
+In \Tref{tbl:general_zsl_cmp}, we compare our method with eight different generalized ZSL methods.
+It can be seen that, although almost all the methods cannot maintain the same level accuracy for both seen ($acc_{\mathcal{Y}_s}$) and unseen classes ($acc_{\mathcal{Y}_u}$), our method with visual structure constraint still significantly outperforms other methods by a large margin on these datasets.
+More specifically, take CONSE \cite{norouzi2013zero} as an example, due to the domain shift problem, it can achieve the best results on the source seen classes but totally fails on the target unseen classes.
+By contrast, since the proposed two structure constraints can help to align the structure of synthetic centers to that of real unseen centers, our method can achieve acceptable ZSL performance on target unseen classes.